fabriceo/AVDSP_DAC8/avdsptools/windows_x86_64/README.md

 # AVDSP_DAC8 / AVDSP Tools / Windows

-The utility for windows are not yet available for version 1.61 a build will be provided soon.
-For more information contact avdspproject@gmail.com
+The utility for windows are now available for version 1.61

-August 5th,2024
+August 14th,2024